shaneholloman/image-processor/README.md

 # Image Processor

+> Note to self, consider using this model. <https://ollama.com/library/gemma3:12b>

 An application that processes images to generate detailed descriptions using the Ollama LLaVA model and embeds these descriptions as XMP metadata into the images and adds them to a database.

 This toolset contains two AI-powered image processing tools: